Jambu Lipo Kingdom: History

-The existence of the Lipo Guava Kingdom in Sijunjung
+The existence of the Jambu Lipo Kingdom in Sijunjung

-Based on collective memory and traditions that are still sustainable in the Kanagarian community, Lubuk Tarok Dra.
-Zusneli Zubir, M. Hum., Head of the Research Team and its members: Efrianto, SS., and Rismadona, S.Sos. reported the results of their study of the existence of the Jambu Lipo Kingdom at the Seminar on the Results of the Study of Cultural Values, held by the Center for the Preservation of Cultural Values of the Province of West Sumatra (BPNB West Sumatra) on Monday 16–17 November 2020 at the Kyriad Bumiminang Hotel, Jalan Bundo Kanduang No. 20 - 28, Padang.
-BPNB West Sumatra under the auspices of the Directorate General of Culture of the Ministry of Education and Culture of the Republic of Indonesia dissected 10 research reports at the seminar.
-Zusneli Zubir and the team reported the results of a study entitled 'The Existence of the Royal Tradition of Jambu Lipo in Community Development in Sijunjung Regency (1980 – 2000)', they made their first appearance on the first day of the seminar from 9.10 - 10.40 WIB.
+Based on collective memory and traditions that are still sustainable in the Kanagarian community, a research team led by Lubuk Tarok Dra.
+Zusneli Zubir, M. Hum. reported the results of their study of the existence of the Jambu Lipo Kingdom at the Seminar on the Results of the Study of Cultural Values, held by the Center for the Preservation of Cultural Values of the Province of West Sumatra (BPNB West Sumatra) in November 2020.
+Zusneli Zubir and the team reported the results of a study entitled 'The Existence of the Royal Tradition of Jambu Lipo in Community Development in Sijunjung Regency (1980 – 2000)'..
 Their study was dissected by Dr. Nopriyasman, M. Hum., Chair of the Postgraduate History of Andalas University in front of 30 seminar participants who enthusiastically responded to the research.
 Zusneli Zubir said, "The existence of the Jambu Lipo Kingdom to this day is still visible in the level of ceremonies, the beauty and majesty of the cultural relics, the arts that are performed, as well as the natural environment of the royal area. related to the existence of the Jambu Lipo Kingdom, among others, are events: mangroves (a thanksgiving ceremony), pilgrimage to Rajo's grave, and wandering overseas.”
-Currently, there has been a fusion between modernity and traditionality, which is in line with the local government's efforts to make cultural historical heritage one of the valuable assets to support tourism in the region.
+Currently, there has been a fusion between modernity and traditionality, which is in line with the local government's efforts to make cultural historical heritage a valuable asset to support tourism in the region.
 In this context, the cultural heritage of the Jambu Lipo Kingdom appears as a mainstay for the prosperity of the country.
-Zusneli Zubir also said that the emergence of the royal world as one of the Minangkabau identities was related to Harun Al Rasyid Zein's (Governor of West Sumatra) pride strategy in bringing back Minangkabau culture which was symbolized through the construction of the Basa Palace.
+Zusneli Zubir also said that the emergence of the royal world as one of the Minangkabau identities was related to Governor of West Sumatra Harun Al Rasyid Zein's strategy in bringing back Minangkabau culture which was symbolized through the construction of the Basa Palace.

-Palaces and all forms of royal heritage will eventually become a symbol par excellence of regional identity in Indonesia in the era of autonomy.
+Palaces and all forms of royal heritage are meant to become symbols of the excellence of regional identity in Indonesia in the era of autonomy.